kb-diplo/DENKAM-WATERS/water_billing_system/README.md

 # Water Billing System

-A web application for water suppliers to manage customer information, meter readings, billing and payments.
+## 📌 Overview

+The Denkam Waters Billing System is a comprehensive web application designed to streamline water utility management for suppliers in Kenya while providing self-service capabilities for customers.

 ## Features